Hearing Devices

 Mini Canal and Completely In-Canal Devices (MC and CIC)

 These devices are even smaller and often not visible unless you look directly into the wearer's ear.
-Although the advances in technology are allowing MIC and CIC devices to be fitted to larger hearing losses than ever before, these devices are usually fitted for mild to moderately severe losses.
-Another issue for CICs is an individual’s ear canal must of a certain size and shape to accommodate the device.
+Although advances in technology allow MIC and CIC devices to be fitted to larger hearing losses than ever before, these devices are usually fitted for mild to moderately severe losses.
+Another issue for CICs is an individual's ear canal must be of a certain size and shape to accommodate the device.
 Whilst the cosmetic appeal is high for some wearers, these devices are limited in their range of options, e.g., directional microphones and T-coils are not always able to be fitted.

 Open-Fit Devices

 Recently, a new device has come on the market: the "open-fit" or "over-the-ear" OTE hearing device.
 Usually quite discrete, these are small behind-the-ear type devices with a much finer clear tube that runs down into the ear canal.
 Inside the ear canal, there is a small soft silicone dome or a moulded, highly vented acrylic tip that holds the tube in place.
-There are also devices available which have an external speaker, placed inside the ear canal and connected to the hearing system itself by a thin wire.
+There are also devices available that have an external speaker placed inside the ear canal and connected to the hearing system itself by a thin wire.

 These are known as RITE or receiver-in-the-ear.
 The external speaker allows the device behind the ear to be even smaller.
-These devices are designed to reduce the "occlusion effect" which is the amplification of your own voice when your ears are plugged up (try sticking your fingers in your ears and talking).
-Conversely, they increase the possibility of feedback and as such are limited to moderate high-frequency losses.
+These devices are designed to reduce the "occlusion effect", which is the amplification of your own voice when your ears are plugged up (try sticking your fingers in your ears and talking).
+Conversely, they increase the possibility of feedback and, as such, are limited to moderate high-frequency losses.
 Open-fit devices are very beneficial for high-frequency hearing losses and have been introduced by all major hearing device companies.

-Providing quality care since 1990
+Providing quality care since 1990.

 Hear Clearly